CrossTheRoadElec/Phoenix6-Documentation/source/index.rst

-Phoenix Pro Documentation
+Phoenix 6 Documentation
 =========================

-Welcome to the Phoenix Pro documentation.
+Welcome to the Phoenix 6 documentation.
 Individuals looking for `Phoenix 5` documentation may locate it `here <https://docs.ctre-phoenix.com/en/stable/>`__.

-The Phoenix Pro software framework allows you to control and configure your `CTR Electronics <https://store.ctr-electronics.com/>`__ Phoenix Pro Devices.
-Phoenix Pro represents a complete rewrite of the software framework over the existing Phoenix 5 framework.
-With Phoenix Pro, users have access to many new features that expand the control the user has over their devices.
+The Phoenix 6 software framework allows you to control and configure your `CTR Electronics <https://store.ctr-electronics.com/>`__ Phoenix 6 Devices.
+Phoenix 6 represents a complete rewrite of the software framework over the existing Phoenix 5 framework.
+With Phoenix 6, users have access to many new features that expand the control the user has over their devices.

+.. tip:: User's looking for a detailed breakdown of what features require licensing can find that information in the :ref:`licensing article <docs/licensing/licensing:Pro Exclusive Features>`.

 .. card:: CTR Electronics Blog
    :link: https://store.ctr-electronics.com/blog/